Support Home Experiment Builder Experiment Tree Nodes

 A screenshot of the Allocator within the Experiment Tree.
 The default Overflow branch can be seen.

-The Allocator Node randomly allocates participants to different branches of the node, with attrition sensitivity.
-You can think of an Allocator Node as a combination of the Randomiser Node and Quota Node in one.
+If a participant drops out before finishing the experiment (via Reject Nodes, a Time Limit or manual rejection), the Allocator Node will automatically balance the assignment of future participants to replace them.
+You can think of an Allocator Node as a combination of the Randomiser Node (set to Balanced mode) and Quota Node in one.

 Pro Tip

-If a participant passes through a given branch of an Allocator Node but is then rejected, the Allocator Node will assign another participant to that branch.
+If a participant is assigned to a given group by an Allocator Node but is then rejected, the Allocator Node will assign another participant to that group.
+You can find more information about when a participant dropped out of an experiment in the Consort data.

 Samples that use this node